 From the carpark, a well-worn track marked by snow poles with markers on them heads up the valley climbing gently through mountain beech before opening out onto tussock flats.
 After 40 to 60 minutes of walking and near the end of the flats the route crosses Gertrude Stream and the climb to Gertrude Saddle begins.
 The marked trail stops and the route up is marked by rock cairns…the trail is well worn and pretty easy to follow.
 After 100 metres of climbing, the trail crosses Gertrude Stream again and heads up a steep section of scree, follow the rock cairns which will lead to the rock slabs and a cable which will help with the last 25 metres to the Black Lake.
 The view from here is stunning, continue up the rock slabs, there is another cable for this section and then sidle across on a rock terrace about the lake.
 From here there’s a boulder-filled gully which leads onto Gertrude Saddle, once again follow the rock cairns around the boulders.
 Once on the saddle spectacular views of Milford Sound and the surrounding mountains will be your reward.
 The towering peaks on either side are Barrier Knob (1879 m) and Mt Talbot (2105 m).
 Have a bite to eat and enjoy your return journey to the carpark.

 This track is reached from the Milford Road, State Highway 94.
 The carpark is signposted shortly before the Homer Tunnel, about 98 km along the Milford Road from Te Anau.
-Allow 90 minutes to drive from Te Anau or if staying in Milford Sound a short 25 minute drive.
-There is a hut near the carpark and available for overnight stays, check out the web site for availability. http://alpineclub.org.nz/hut/homer
+Allow 90 minutes to drive from Te Anau or if staying in Milford Sound a short 25-minute drive.
+The Homer Hut is near the carpark and available for overnight stays, check it for availability.

-If your backpacking or don’t have your own transport checkout this link for transport options. http://www.tracknet.net/tracknet/TimeFareTNT
+If your backpacking or don’t have your own transport check out Tracknet for transport options.

 What To Take

 For this alpine walk going prepared is essential.
-The weather can charge very quickly, check weather forecasts and visit the Fiordland National Park Visitor Centre before going.
+The weather can change very quickly, check weather forecasts and visit the Fiordland National Park Visitor Centre before going.